 • At the close of trading last week, market sentiment in the palm oil market was BEARISH.

-• Mintec will be hosting a complimentary webinar on edible oils on 22 June at 15:00 UK time.
-For more information or to register, please visit this link.
+• Mintec held a complimentary webinar on edible oils on 22 June at 15:00 UK time.
+To see a replay of the event, please visit this link.

-• At the close of trading last week, market sentiment in the dairy markets was NEUTRAL.
+• At the close of trading last week, market sentiment in the dairy markets was BEARISH.

 • At the close of trading last week, market sentiment in the European pork market was MIXED.

-• At the close of trading last week, market sentiment in the coffee market was NEUTRAL.
+• At the close of trading last week, market sentiment in the coffee market was MIXED.

-• Differentials remain firm.
-The Mintec Benchmark Prices for Colombia Excelso EP FOB [Mintec Code: CDC1] was last assessed at +72/lb on Thursday, up 1c/lb on the week.
+• Differentials remain firm, with most unchanged on the week.
+The Mintec Benchmark Prices for Brazilian MTGB 3/4 GC FOB [Mintec Code: CDB2] was last assessed at -16/lb on Thursday, up 2c/lb on the week.

 • At the close of trading last week, market sentiment in the cocoa market was NEUTRAL.

-• At the close of trading last week, market sentiment in the almond market was BEARISH.
+• At the close of trading last week, market sentiment in the almond market was MIXED.